 How to easily transfer a photo to wood:

-Ok, time for the easiest way to transfer photos to wood: we are going to use temporary tattoo paper, which you can find on Amazon.
+I’ve shared a project before that uses a mod podge photo transfer, which is the classic method for transferring a photo to wood.
+But for today’s project we are going to use an even easier method: we’ll be using temporary tattoo paper, which you can find on Amazon.
 This is what it looks like:

 Watch this quick video to see how the photo transfer works.
 Written instructions follow.